qubd/bootstrap/README.md

 # Why bootstrap?

-Let's compare the standard method for making a confidence interval for the mean of an unknown population (using the T-distribution) with the non-parametric bootstrap.
+Let's compare the standard parametric method for making a confidence interval for the mean of an unknown population (using the T-distribution) with the non-parametric bootstrap.

 ### Why do parametric intervals work?